kukulhan/ibmfrontend/README.md

 * #FuerzaMexico
 * #AyudaSismo

-And we detect the things that were most requested.

-* Rubble collection
-* Transport
-* Nonperishable food
-* First aid kits
-* Construction tools
-* Psychological help

 Then we added three hashtags in the user campaign that we consider most relevant in relation to our analysis.
 These hashtags will later serve us to search for potential activists on Twitter.

 # ![kukulhan](/resources/images/mongo_campaign.png?raw=true)